 National Night Out

 The "31st Annual National Night Out" is a unique crime prevention event sponsored by the National Association of Town Watch, has been scheduled for Tuesday, October 7, 2014.

 National Night Out- further information

-Fall 2013 - The Clayton Police Department, in cooperation with the U.S. Drug Enforcement Administration, will be conducting a National Prescription Drug Take Back Event.
-The site will be the parking lot of the Center of Clayton, 50 Gay Ave.
+On Saturday, September 27, from 10:00 a.m. to 2:00 p.m., the Clayton Police Department, in cooperation with the U.S. Drug Enforcement Administration, will be conducting a National Prescription Drug Take Back Event.
+The site will be the parking lot of the Center of Clayton, 50 Gay Avenue.